meilisearch/specifications/text/0119-instance-options.md

 **Default value**: `dumps/`
 **Expected value**: a filepath pointing to a valid directory

 Sets the directory where Meilisearch will create dump files.
+If the directory does not exist when a dump is generated it will be created.

 ### Import dump